COLLEGE OF ENGINEERING & SCIENCE

 The Mercedes-Benz Fellowship award is available annually to a graduate student specializing in the area of Engineering.
-The amount is determined by the earnings of the Mercedez-Benz Endowment.
+The amount is determined by the earnings of the Mercedes-Benz Endowment.

 Minority Doctoral Fellowship Program

 These fellowships are available to qualified African-American doctoral students.
 The program was created to encourage and assist African-American students to pursue doctoral degrees and become college-level teachers.
 The ultimate goal is to increase the available pool of qualified minority applicants for college-level faculty positions.
 The Minority Doctoral Fellowship includes a cash stipend of $15,000 per year for a maximum of four years.
 Evaluation and selection are based upon the applicant’s academic record, a brief statement of professional intentions, and a personal interview.
 Strong preference will be given to Louisiana residents.
 Fellows are expected to devote full-time efforts to study and research.
-The award requires a commitment to teach at least one academic year per year of scholarship support and provides support for up to a maximum of four years.
+The award requires a commitment to teaching at least one academic year per year of scholarship support and provides support for up to a maximum of four years.

 Additional Information on Financial Support